sicedia/sharepoint_2019_connect_api/README.md

-# Nintex Connect API - SharePoint Connector
+# Connect API - SharePoint 2019 Connector

 A Python application for connecting to SharePoint Server 2019 using REST API with NTLM authentication to retrieve list items and export them to CSV format.